 Shoulder bursitis

-Shoulder bursitis can result from overuse/irritation, systemic illness (diabetes, gout, rheumatoid arthritis), bacterial injection, or trauma due to an accident or fall.
+Shoulder bursitis is an inflammation of the bursa sacs that cushion the shoulder joint, causing pain, swelling, and reduced range of motion.
+It can result from overuse/irritation, systemic illness (diabetes, gout, rheumatoid arthritis), bacterial injection, or trauma due to an accident or fall.

 There are five main bursa around the shoulder joint.
 Although any of them can develop bursitis, subacromial bursitis is the most common location.